|

 Castle's grounds.

 - Fry Model Railway.
-One of the world's largest miniature railways
+One of the world's largest miniature

-of a Canadian Pacific engine.
+a massive model of a Canadian Pacific engine.

 Canada-Connected Retailers.
 The Canadian flag flies prominently